automationsaan/aws-devops-data-engineer-project/README.md

 - Use `terraform destroy` to tear down resources when done.
 - Review AWS CloudWatch for service-specific logs.
 - Ensure all AWS resource names are unique per account/region.
+- Validate all JSON files (no comments, valid syntax).

 ---